rome/tools/GOVERNANCE.md

 # Governance

 This document outlines the governance model for Rome.
-This includes the contributor model, code review, merging, and the consequences and process for code of conduct violations.
+This includes the contributor model, code review, merging, and the consequences and process for Code of Conduct violations.

 ## Member Roles

-All members must follow the [code of conduct](./CODE_OF_CONDUCT.md).
+All members must follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 Consequences for member violations are detailed in [Moderation](#moderation).

 ### Core Contributor

-Core Contributors are those who have proved themselves as an active contributor by being involved in project management or by submitting high quality pull requests.
+Core Contributors are those who have a history of consistent contributions, whether this pull requests, project management, or support.

 There are no expectations around activity.
 There may be a time where contributor privileges are restricted or removed for inactivity.
-However you will not lose org membership.
+Once core contributor status has been granted you will not lose org membership.

-New contributors will be decided based on a general consensus by the existing core contributors.
+New contributors will be decided based on a unanimous vote by the existing core contributors.

 ### Admin

-The amount of admins will be kept deliberately small.
-An admin has additional privileges over a core contributor including:
+An admin has additional privileges over a core contributor.
+They serve to control and maintain sensitive project assets, and to act as tiebreakers in the event of disagreements.
+These additional privileges include:

 - Access to the [@romejsdev Twitter account](https://twitter.com/romejsdev)
 - Administration privileges on the [Rome GitHub org](https://github.com/romejs)